ICHydro/Riverlabs/WMOnode/Readme.md

-# Wari Water Level Sensor
+# WMOnode Lidar-based Water Level Sensor

-This is the Arduino code for the Riverlabs Wari water level sensor.
+This is the Arduino code for the Riverlabs WMOnode water level sensor.

 To upload the code, use the procedure outlined below.